 These can help support the team in keeping track of where they are with their project.

 - Keates’ (2006) book: ‘Designing for Accessibility: A Business Guide to Countering Design Exclusion’ contains a chapter on ‘Making the Business Case for Accessibility’.
 This may prove helpful in thinking through the business case for an inclusive design project.
-(Published by CRC Press).
+(Published by Routledge).

 - The website of Association for Project Management offers project management resources, but requires membership.